-In 2012, 160 new people came to the Day Program, 79 successfully completed the Stabilization Program, and 22 graduated from LifeHouse.
+In 2013, 79 people completed the Stabilization program, and 25 graduated from LifeHouse.

 For many people, drug and alcohol addiction has led to the loss of their homes, and they turn to The Ottawa Mission for help.
 The Mission offers three levels of addiction treatment programming, depending on the need.
 There are daily, 30-day, and five-month addiction treatment programs, and ongoing aftercare support to help recovering addicts take the first step back towards independent living.